 Tip: Have you had an accident at work?
 What are you entitled to, what is pain and suffering and how is it determined?
 Is the procedure different if you caused the injury in part by your own breach of duty?
 And why is your employer allowed to give you notice in connection with an accident at work?
 We answer all this in our article on the website.

 As mentioned above, the minimum amount of severance pay in the event of termination of employment for organisational reasons is guaranteed according to the number of years of service.
-An employee who has been with his employer for less than one year will receive a severance payment of at least one average monthly salary.
+The calculation of severance pay is based on the rules laid down in the Labour Code, with the key role played by the decisive period for calculating severance pay.
+This period includes the last completed quarter from which average monthly earnings are determined.
+An employee who has been with his employer for less than one year shall receive a severance payment of at least one average monthly earnings.
 If the employment relationship lasts for more than one year but less than two years, he shall be entitled to at least twice the average earnings.

 Finally, if the employment relationship lasted more than two years, severance pay of at least three times the average earnings may be claimed.